L3yl3y/Lolita-Web-Scraping/README.md

 # Lolita-Web-Scraping
 Web scraping project - scraping one of my favourite shops that I frequent on the odd occasion.
 This youtube video is my inspiration to learn this skill --> https://www.youtube.com/watch?v=M37koTo8NjA&t=158s.

-Developer tools are apparently a better option to inspect data than it would be to just right click and "view page source".
-You can go to "view" and select "Developer" and then "Developer tools" or just use Command-Option-I on the mac (shortcut).
-I just wanted to add --> I'd really learnt quite a lot from this youtube video -> it was terribly entertaining and disgustingly informative that I feel almost reborn.
-From learning about cookies to what each component meant when looking at the source code etc.

 Starting building webscrapper:
 - Created a requirements.txt file --> list all the dependencies (external libraries) the project requires (apparently a good habit to get into --> seperate file to list all dependencies).
 Make sure to also have the version(s) of those dependencies.

-- Created virtual environment (isolated space --> install dependencies to not interfere with other dependencies in other virtual environments and not interfere with other python. dependencies installed on the system level).
+- Created virtual environment (isolated space --> install dependencies to not interfere with other dependencies in other virtual environments and not interfere with other python dependencies installed on the system level).

 - Activate virtual environment (then list installed dependencies in requirements.txt file).